 I'm a contributing editor at The Writer Magazine.
 My essays have appeared in The Washington Post, The Los Angeles Times, The Boston Globe, Orion, High Country News, The Advocate, Adbusters, Hemispheres, The Normal School, Fourth Genre, The Chicago Tribune, and many other periodicals.
 I started publishing at 16, with two very bad rhyming poems in Cat Fancy.
 I'm happy to recite them upon request.

-I'm an editor, consultant, and online writing teacher for Creator & Collector Services and for writing workshops across the Western U.S. As well, I teach Literature and Creative Writing courses for Laurel Springs School.
+I'm an editor, consultant, and online writing teacher for Creator & Collector Services and for writing workshops across the Western U.S. As well, I teach Creative Nonfiction Writing at Southern New Hampshire University.

 Copyright 2016 Melissa Hart.